Orienfish/robust-lora/data/README.md

 Now you have every component to run the LoRa gateway deployment and device configuration algorithm in `root-of-robust-lora/alg/main.py`.
 Make sure you have specified the path to (i) device locations, (ii) candidate gateway locations and (iii) path-loss matrix files in class `DataParams` (line 74) in `main.py`.

 ### Common Errors
 When running `./GLNetSetup.ipynb`, a common error is for the output to become mismatched; in other words, the cropped images are not composited together correctly in the final image.
 The fix to this error is to clone the [GLNet repo](https://github.com/VITA-Group/GLNet) again, and redownload the pretrained models from `GLNet`.
-Reupload these to Google drive and proceed with Step 1 of the tutorial.
+Reupload these items to Google drive and proceed with Step 1 of the tutorial.
 Refer to the image below as an example of the mismatching error.

 ![](https://github.com/Orienfish/robust-lora/blob/emily_refactoring/data/mismatchedOutput.png)